 Colocasia affinis

 Colocasia affinis ‘Jenningsii’ is a beguiling however mostly secret bantam elephant ear, cherished for its picture-great, smooth charcoal leaf face with focal charcoal veining and a goliath silver smudge in the focal point of each leaf.
 Generally, the material sold as this is Colocasia antiquorum ‘Illustris’ (no focal silver example and green veins).
-This 18-inch-tall, light shade, and dampness-adoring species has demonstrated to be a great nursery plant.
+This 18-inch-tall, light shade, and dampness-adoring species have demonstrated to be a great nursery plant.
 Colocasia ‘Jenningsii’ goes lethargic not long before the fall freeze and sprouts in late June[4]Alam, S. and M.R.
 Haque, Phytochemical screening of Colocasia gigantea and Colocasia affinis (Family: Araceae) using 1H-NMR and 13C-NMR techniques.
 BioRxiv, 2020.
 Read.

 Elephant Ear Plant Propagation